Claremont Football Club: 1961–2000

 Claremont failed to follow this meteoric rise, and between 1966 and 1978 participated in the finals only twice.
 In 1971 they were knocked out easily by an Alan Joyce-coached East Fremantle outfit, but in 1972 they lost only three home-and-away games and with players of the calibre of Graham Moss, Bruce Duperouzel, Colin Tully and Daryl Griffiths, were firm flag favourites, only to be beaten in both the second semi and grand finals by a more physical East Perth side.
 Despite recruiting Essendon Football Club full forward Geoff Blethyn, who came to Claremont in exchange for Graham Moss, the Tigers fell to last in 1973 with only four wins, and did even worse in 1975 with only three wins.
 The club were involved in an unusual incident in their Round 20 clash against West Perth Football Club during the 1976 season.
 Claremont coach Mal Brown replaced John Colreavy with Ross Ditchburn at three-quarter time, but when another player went off injured in the last quarter, Brown sent Colreavy back onto the ground, in contravention of the rule which specified that a player being replaced could not return to the field.
 Claremont lost the game 20.21 (141) to 13.18 (96), but had their score annulled after the game.

-When Moss returned in 1977 season as captain-coach – after winning the Brownlow Medal the previous season – he gradually moulded one of the most individually talented teams in WAFL history with such players as Jim and Phil Krakouer, Ken Hunter, Wayne Blackwell, John Annear, and Warren Ralph.
-In 1981 they kicked an Australian record 3,352 points in 21 matches, and won their fifth flag over an inaccurate South Fremantle.
-Despite lacking the "enforcer" needed to win many flags under pressure, between 1979 and 1994 Claremont played in the finals every year bar 1985 and 1992, and under Gerard Neesham's extremely innovative coaching methods and "chip and draw" style, they won twenty and drew one of their last 21 games in 1987.
+When Moss returned in 1977 season as captain-coach – after winning the Brownlow Medal the previous season – he formed a team in WAFL with such players as Jim and Phil Krakouer, Ken Hunter, Wayne Blackwell, John Annear, and Warren Ralph.
+In 1981, they broke an Australian record with 3,352 points in 21 matches and won their fifth flag over South Fremantle.
+Despite lacking the "enforcer" needed to win many flags under pressure, Claremont played in the finals every year bar 1985 and 1992.
+Under Gerard Neesham's extremely innovative coaching methods and "chip and draw" style, they won twenty and drew one of their last 21 games in 1987.
 Neesham's skill was such that Claremont reached five successive grand finals for three flags despite the loss of most key players to the VFL (later AFL).